Jolly Roger: In popular culture

 Additionally, the Jolly Roger is depicted in Eiichiro Oda's manga One Piece, in which the pirate crews in the series have different designs that reflects the appearance of the captain (the Straw Hat Pirates for example, the protagonist crew, having the classic skull with cross bones wearing a straw hat like the main character, Monkey D. Luffy) or a personal theme of the crew (Black Cat Pirates for example, one of the antagonist crews, having the head of a black cat with cross bones).

+The Jolly Roger appears as an important symbol in the various works centered around Leiji Matsumoto's space pirate character Captain Harlock, where the titular character not only flies the Jolly Roger on his space battleship the Arcadia, but also adorns the Arcadia itself and his clothes with the skull and crossbones, his crew also doing the latter.
+In the context of Harlock's usage of the Jolly Roger, as he and his crew have been branded outlaws, he flies the flag as a symbol of freedom and rebellion against whatever force oppresses humanity in a given work, be it the apathetic human government and invading Mazone aliens in the original Space Pirate Captain Harlock manga, the totalitarian Illumidas aliens occupying Earth and a good portion of the galaxy in the Arcadia of My Youth film and subsequent Endless Orbit SSX series, and so on.